repeaterjs/repeater/docs/04_safety.md

 ys.next();
 ```

 The `@repeaterjs/repeater` module exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows repeaters to push a set number of values without pushes waiting or throwing errors, but preserves the waiting/error throwing behavior described above when the buffer is full.
 Alternatively, `DroppingBuffer` drops the *latest* values when the buffer is full and `SlidingBuffer` drops the *earliest* values.
-Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushes to repeaters with these buffers never throw overflow errors, and the returned promises always resolve immediately.
+Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushes to repeaters with these buffers never throw overflow errors, and the promises returned from `push` always resolve immediately.
 You can define custom buffer classes to give repeaters more complex buffering behaviors.